fassko/fassko.github.io/Content/blog/solidity-eip-712-sign-ethers-js.md

 date: 2023-02-27 00:00
 title: Understanding the Signing Process of Solidity Transactions with Ethers.js
 tags: Solidity, web3, ethersjs
-description:
+description: In the previous [post](/blog/solidity-eip-712-sign-metamask/), we discussed meta transactions and the EIP-712 standard.
+This time we will check out how to sign the transaction with Ethers.js library and execute it in a smart contract.
+That means that the gas fee will be paid by someone else.
 ---

 In the previous [post](/blog/solidity-eip-712-sign-metamask/), we discussed meta transactions and the EIP-712 standard.
-This time we will check out how to sign the transaction with Ethers.js library and execute it in the smart contract.
+This time we will check out how to sign the transaction with Ethers.js library and execute it in a smart contract.
 That means that the gas fee will be paid by someone else.

 ## Package up the transaction

-At first, we need to create the transaction and package it up with all the required components according to the EIP-712 standard.
+At first, we need to create a transaction and package it up with all the required components according to the EIP-712 standard.
 We need three main parts:

 * define used types in the message;
 * domain information to verify the transaction in the smart contract;